SAP-samples/teched2025-DA160/exercises/ex0/README.md

 ### S/4HANA Private Cloud Edition System:

-SAP S/4HANA plays a significant role in the SAP Business Data Cloud (BDC) ecosystem, primarily as a source of enterprise data that can be leveraged for advanced analytics and business intelligence.
+SAP S/4HANA plays a significant role in the SAP Business Data Cloud (BDC) ecosystem, primarily as a source of enterprise data that can be leveraged for advanced analytics and business intelligence for Core ERP.

+### SAP SuccessFactors:
+A people analytics solution is offered within SAP BDC which automatically transforms people, skills, and business data – from SAP SuccessFactors HCM and beyond – into readily available insights to help drive better people and business decisions.

 ### SAP Datasphere: